woudshoo/rectangle-packing/README.md

 1. `tree-utilized-size` takes one argument, a tree, and returns the packed size.
 2. `rectangle-tree-to-rectangle-list` takes a tree as an argument and returns the same output as `pack-rectangles`.
 3. `write-html` takes a tree and a file name and write a html file which will show the packing.

+### Tips

+The code tries to place the rectangles in the order they are given.
+It turns out that it pays off to trie them in order of size.
+E.g. first sort them on either area or lexicographically on the coordinates.

 ### Example